VrushabhTawde/Anime-GAN-V3-Comparative-Analysis/README.md

 ## How To Install And Run

-* Without installing any other dependencies, download this repository and use AnimeGANv3's graphical user interface program (AnimeGANv3.exe) and pre-trained models (onnx.zip) to turn your photos or videos into anime.:blush:
+* Without installing any other dependencies, download this repository and use AnimeGANv3's graphical user interface program (AnimeGANv3.exe) and pre-trained models (onnx.zip) to turn your photos or videos into animation.:blush:

 ## Demos